DanielaGjorgjieva/DreamTeam/Tasks.md

 -created css animation for the homepage
 -worked on the homepage.html

+15/12
+-some improvements were made in the homepage
+-started working on the Trailer video for the project

 #### Andrea Prato
 _______
  Since me and Samuel worked together on all the assignments, we decided to work together on the project as well.